lavhal/VoColClient/README.md

 ##Installation using a Virtual Machine Image (Vagrant Box)

-###1.
-Installation and Configuration of VoCol Environment
+###Installation and Configuration of VoCol Environment

 Install VirtualBox and Vagrant, these are standard procedures and found on their respective Web Sites.